icey502/ammap-country-map-generator/README.md

 - Get a shapefile from the awesome Natural Earth; since we are talking country-level maps here, we really want the admin level 1 data here:
 [http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/)
 Downloading this will include the shapefile (.shp) and several other files that relate to the shapefile (specifics not discussed here).
-- Put the downloaded shapefile and all the supporting files in the shapefiles directory
+- Put the downloaded shapefile and all the supporting files in the acmg/shapefiles directory (this is referenced from config.py)
 - Run the code with the country name.
 In python, you can generate an operational ammaps html page with this code (here we provide the Iso-2 code for "Canada"):

     `map_generator.generate_single_map("CA")`